 Preferred formatsis selected, the options below take effect:

-Prefer VST 3 over VST 2 (when available)- When both a VST 3 and VST 2 version the same plug-in are found, this option will hide the VST 2 version by default.
+Prefer VST 3 over VST 2 (when available)- When both a VST 3 and VST 2 version of the same plug-in are found, this option will hide the VST 2 version by default.

-Prefer 64 bit over 32 bit (when available)- When both a 64-bit and 32-bit version the same plug-in are found, this option will hide the 32-bit version by default.
+Prefer 64 bit over 32 bit (when available)- When both a 64-bit and 32-bit version of the same plug-in are found, this option will hide the 32-bit version by default.

 Show hidden plug-in count in Browser- When the above settings and your Browser's current search criteria result in plug-ins being hidden from view, this option will display the number of hidden plug-ins.
 And when enabled, this notifications also serves as a toggle, allowing you to click the notification to temporarily show the hidden plug-ins.

 Plug-ins provides options for how third party audio plug-ins are shown and handled.
-For more information, see VST Plug-in Handling and Options.
+For more information, see Plug-in Handling and Options.